Shoemaker703/college_retention/README.md

 ## Conclusions

-According to the random forest model, the most significant features in this model are "Average Faculty Salary" and 'Total Academic Spending (University-Wide)', which account for 13.5% and 8.8% of the value of features in this model, respectively.
-This, along with the 'Academic Spending per FTE Student' and 'Endowment' columns being ranked as important features in this model, suggests that academic spending is more important to student retention than athletic spending.
-However, if we examine the other spending metrics in this notebook, we can see that universities have been increasing athletic spending at a greater rate than academic spending over the course of the 15 years included in this data.
-Thus, it might be beneficial for universities interested in increasing retention rates to find more of a balance between faculty salaries and football coaching salaries by either paying faculty more and/or paying football coaches less.

 ![Final Comparison Bar Chart](https://github.com/Shoemaker703/college_retention/blob/main/Images/feature_importances.png)

-Based on the predictions from the random forest model, I was able to determine that FBS schools are likely to have better retention rates than their FCS and NFS counterparts.
-Furthermore, within the FBS, schools in the power 5 conferences seem to have a greater likelihood of having above average retention rates than others.
-Thus, one general comment regarding these results might be that the results of this model are more relevant to schools outside of the FBS power 5.
-However, one possible reason for this could be that schools in the FBS power 5 conferences tend to have larger budgets than other schools, and thus are able to spend enough money on academics and athletics to be able to maintain above average retention rates and quality athletics programs.
-Thus, one possible approach would be for colleges to spend less on their athletics departments since they will not make money from them anyway, and redirect that spending towards academic departments which could have a positive impact on student retention rates.
+According to the random forest grid search model, the most significant features in this model are "Average Faculty Salary" and 'Total Academic Spending (University-Wide)', which account for 20.8% and 10.5% of the value of features in this model, respectively.
+If we look at the features used in the training data, there are 62 total features, only 4 of them are clearly related to academic spending ('Total Academic Spending (University-Wide)', 'Average Faculty Salary', 'Endowment', 'Academic Spending per FTE Student').
+The fact that all 4 of these features are in the top 6 most important features in the random forest model reinforces the idea that academic spending is more important to student retention rates than athletic spending.
+However, if we examine the other spending metrics in this notebook, we can see that universities have spent more on athletics and have increased athletic spending at a greater rate than academic spending over the course of the 15 years included in this data:
+We can also see based on the trends for above and below average predictions that athletic spending is the highest overall amount at above average schools (both for student athletes and football coaches).
+Average Football Coach Salaries
+    - Above Average Colleges: $337,245
+    - Below Average Colleges: $82,614
+Average Faculty Salaries
+    - Above Average Colleges: $91,076
+    - Below Average Colleges: $68,283
+Athletic Spending per Student Athlete
+    - Above Average Colleges: $99,830
+    - Below Average Colleges: $44,573
+Academic Spending per FTE Student
+    - Above Average Colleges: $30,059
+    - Below Average Colleges: $15,610
+Athletic spending rates have also been increasing at a greater rate than academic spending rates from 2005–2019.
+Average Football Coach Salary Rate of Increase
+    - Above Average Colleges: 236.6%
+    - Below Average Colleges: 98.2%
+Average Faculty Salary Rate of Increase
+    - Above Average Colleges: 24.2%
+    - Below Average Colleges: 26.8%
+Athletic Spending per Student Athlete Rate of Increase
+    - Above Average Colleges: 75.3%
+    - Below Average Colleges: 64.0%
+Academic Spending per FTE Student Rate of Increase
+    - Above Average Colleges: 44.7%
+    - Below Average Colleges: 45.5%
+Thus, it might be beneficial for universities interested in increasing retention rates to strike more of a balance between faculty salaries and football coaching salaries by either paying faculty more and/or paying football coaches less.

 ## Information